-Proper Banking Conduct Directive 221 "Liquidity coverage ratio" stipulates minimum liquidity ratios of 100% under stress scenario, for 30 days ("Regulatory LCR") of high-quality liquid assets to liquidity needs over this time period.
-As noted, as from January 1, 2017, the minimum required is 100%.
+The minimum liquidity coverage ratio is 100% under the stress scenario, for 30 days ("Regulatory LCR") of high-quality liquid assets to liquidity needs over this time period.
 As part of its risks management policy, the Bank's Board of Directors specified that additional safety cushions are to be maintained, beyond the regulatory minimum ratio; so that the target liquidity coverage ratio for the Bank and the Group would by 5% higher than the minimum required.
 This ratio is managed and reported for all currencies in aggregate and for NIS separately, both at Bank level and on Group basis.
 This is in addition to liquidity risk management using internal models, as stipulated by Directive 342.

-Liquidity risk management is covered by the policy document, which covers how risks are managed, including roles and responsibilities of the various organs, the regular management of liquidity risk, all parameters used for risks measurement in the normal course of business and under various stress scenarios, restrictions specified by the Board of Directors and by management, including restrictions on source concentration and composition, as well as a detailed emergency plan for handling a liquidity crisis, including various states of alert for liquidity risk management and potential means under each scenario type and the estimated time for execution.
+Liquidity risk management is covered by the policy document, which covers how risk is managed, including roles and responsibilities of the various organs, the regular management of liquidity risk, all parameters used for risk measurement in the normal course of business and under various stress scenarios, restrictions specified by the Board of Directors and by management, including restrictions on source concentration and composition, as well as a detailed emergency plan for handling a liquidity crisis, including various states of alert for liquidity risk management and potential means under each scenario type and the estimated time for execution.